effervescentia/knot/packages/plugins/bundler/browserify/README.md

 ```

 You will now be able to import a `.kn` file from any normal javascript file.
-When running browserify, these files will be automatically converted into native javascript modules.
+When running `browserify`, these files will be automatically converted into native javascript modules.

 There is also [a more robust example](https://github.com/effervescentia/knot/tree/master/examples/browserify-react).